The Centre for Children's Justice and Victim Services

 Victim Impact Statement

 A guide to completing Victim Impact Statement forms is available on the Saskatchewan Justice site.
-The forms must be picked up at the Victim Services office at 76 – 25th Street East.
+The forms can be picked up at the Victim Services office at 76 – 25th Street East.